numpy/numpy-tutorials/content/tutorial-air-quality-analysis.md

 +++

-## Paired t-test on the AQIs
+## Paired Student's t-test on the AQIs

 Hypothesis testing is a form of descriptive statistics used to help us make decisions with the data.
 From the calculated AQI data, we want to find out if there was a statistically significant difference in average AQI before and after the lockdown was imposed.
-We will use the left-tailed, [paired t-test](https://en.wikipedia.org/wiki/Student%27s_t-test#Dependent_t-test_for_paired_samples) to compute two test statistics- the [`t statistic`](https://en.wikipedia.org/wiki/T-statistic) and the [`p value`](https://en.wikipedia.org/wiki/P-value).
+We will use the left-tailed, [paired Student's t-test](https://en.wikipedia.org/wiki/Student%27s_t-test#Dependent_t-test_for_paired_samples) to compute two test statistics- the [`t statistic`](https://en.wikipedia.org/wiki/T-statistic) and the [`p value`](https://en.wikipedia.org/wiki/P-value).
 We will then compare these with the corresponding critical values to make a decision.

 ![Normal distribution plot showing area of rejection in one-tailed test (left tailed)](_static/11-one-tailed-test.svg)